Christensen II Cabinet

-The Second Christensen Cabinet was the government of Denmark from 24 July 1908 to 12 October 1908.
+The Second J. C. Christensen cabinet was the government of Denmark from 24 July 1908 to 12 October 1908.

 It was replaced by the Neergaard I Cabinet on 12 October 1908.

 List of ministers and portfolios

 Some of the terms being before 24 July 1908 because the minister was in the First Christensen Cabinet as well.
 The cabinet consisted of: